He Xuhua: Education and career

-For the academic year 2016–2017, He was a von Neumann Fellow at the Institute for Advanced Study.
+For the 2016–2017 academic year, He was a von Neumann Fellow at the Institute for Advanced Study.
 In 2017 he was a Simons Visiting Professor at the Université Sorbonne Paris Nord (Paris 13 University).

 In 1996, He won a gold medal at the International Mathematical Olympiad.
-In 2013 he received the Morningside Medal in gold.
-In 2018 in Rio de Janeiro he was an invited speaker with talk Some results on affine Deligne-Lusztig varieties at the International Congress of Mathematicians.
+In 2013, he received the Morningside Medal in gold.
+In 2018, in Rio de Janeiro he was an invited speaker with talk Some results on affine Deligne-Lusztig varieties at the International Congress of Mathematicians.
+He was elected as a Fellow of the American Mathematical Society, in the 2025 class of fellows.